 Between stimulus and response there is a space where we pause to take stock.
 If you are able to do this pause and make it a habit, then you are someone who is likely to live and breathe ‘mindfulness’.
-It also indicates that you have considerable mastery over your mind rather than the other way around.
-In that sense, you have set yourself free from its tyranny.
+You are aware and wise in your responses to the world around you.
+You are free from the tyranny of the mind and truly a master of your own destiny.

 Between stimulus and response there is a space.